jan-cieslik/cancer_informatics/docs/learning_R/functions_libraries.md

 **NOTE**
 R passes arguments by value, not by reference.
-It basically implies that a variable that you pass into a R function cannot be changed.
+It basically implies that a variable that you pass into an R function cannot be changed.
 :::

 ## Built-in Functions